umr4nlp/umr-guidelines/guidelines.md

 structure), on the other hand, characterizes how a particular linguistic expression “packages” the semantic content.
 There are three fundamental information packaging functions: reference, modification, and predication.
-Croft (in preparation)  defines them as:
+Croft (to appear)  defines them as:

 **reference**: what the speaker is talking about
 **modification**: additional information provided about the referent